goanpeca/ATE.org/src/ATE/org/plugins/README.md

 (maybe the manufacturers of these things?!?) and it allows for example a specific company to handle their equipment themselves.

+> Note: for now 'equipment' lives in "ATE.org/src/ATE/equipment" and are orginized
+>       in derectores based on the equipment type (hander or prober),
+>       then the manufacturer, and then the 'machine'.

 6. Instruments

 Instruments are basically electronical measurement devices (like you find in